1.6. Data Centers

 - Logical networks

 - This includes details such as network addresses, VLAN tags and STP support.
-Logical networks are defined for a data center, and are optionally implemented at the cluster level.
+You can define logical networks for a data center and apply them to clusters.

 - Clusters are groups of hosts with compatible processor cores, either AMD or Intel processors.
 Clusters are migration domains; virtual machines can be live-migrated to any host within a cluster, and not to other clusters.
 One data center can hold multiple clusters, and each cluster can contain multiple hosts.